Welcome to the web site chronicling

 Sad to say, our Wisconsin LGBTQ History Project website is approaching the end of its natural life --

-2022 sees the city and nation recovering from two years of COVID-19 pandemic mode.
-LGBT bars and venues (such as Pride celebrations) return to fully open mode with none of the restrictions (limited capacity, mandatory masks, proof of vaccination) that had hampered the prior two years.
+2022 saw the city and nation recovering from two years of COVID-19 pandemic mode.
+LGBT bars and venues (such as Pride celebrations) returned to fully open mode with none of the restrictions that had hampered the prior two years.
 Yet we are pleased to acknowledge several important achievements in 2022.

-First, a series of podcasts were launched in May.
+Second, a series of podcasts were launched in May 2022.
 Called "Be Seen" the podcasts are a partnership between the Wisconsin LGBTQ History Project and Radio Milwaukee (WUWM, Milwaukee's NPR).
-Each week, "Be Seen" will answer questions that explore different historical milestones, events and businesses that have fostered an inclusive community in Wisconsin’s LGBTQ history.
+For six weeks, "Be Seen" answered questions that explore different historical milestones, events and businesses that have fostered an inclusive community in Wisconsin’s LGBTQ history.
 The podcast integrates the present along with the past through archived audio as well as hearing from community members and leaders who can directly speak to these experiences.
 Michail Takach is the curator for the Wisconsin LGBTQ History Project and Nate Imig is the director of content for Radio Milwaukee.
 Together, they host the podcast.
 The series was renewed for additional episodes early in 2023, and in May 2023 won a Milwaukee Press Club award for 'Best Original Podcast'.

-Within days of the launch of this new app, a book was released by site curator Michail Takach, along with co-author performer B.J.
+Finally, a book was released by site curator Michail Takach, along with co-author and performer B.J.
 Daniels.
 The book, "A History of Milwaukee Drag: Seven Generations of Glamour", examines drag as an unstoppable force in Milwaukee nightlife.
 In 1884, "The Only Leon" brought the fine art of female impersonation to the Grand Opera Hall, launching a proud local legacy that continues today at This Is It, La Cage, Hamburger Mary's, D.I.X. and innumerable other venues.
 Historians Michail Takach and B.J.
 Daniels recognize that today's LGBTQ liberties were born from the strength, resilience and resistance of yesterday's gender-nonconforming pioneers.
 This is a long-overdue celebration of those stories.

-Media inquiries about all of these (the podcasts, app and the book) may be directed to email@example.com.
+Media inquiries about all of these may be directed to firstname.lastname@example.org.